This article originally appeared on VICE Australia.

 Is this all there is?

 Bob, a British alcoholic I was at Hope with, is asked to leave the sober house because of the way he speaks about women.
-He sits in a condo, watching Thai TV and crying.
+He sits in his condo, watching Thai TV and crying.
 Alexi stays awake all night and sleeps till noon.
 Jester is seen walking on the beach with a massage lady who doesn’t massage.
 Charlie is fed up with Thailand.
 “I want to go home,” he says.
-“I want cold English weather, cups of tea and no mosquitos.
+“I want cold English weather, cups of tea, and no mosquitos.
 I’ve had enough.”
-Alan gets 10 tattoos in three weeks.
+Alan gets ten tattoos in three weeks.

 I have not used heroin, or any mind or mood altering drugs for over 100 days.
 My brain is undergoing synaptic pruning.
 I am shedding wasteful neural connections:

 Crisp air and the rattle of tram wheels.
 Thick veins that rise like fireworks.
 The rustle of a paper bag.

 My brain forms new neural pathways.
 Nerve endings blossom and spark.
 My hippocampus lays down new memories:

 Akiko’s smile.
 Eating som tum at sunset by a Bang Saray beach.
 The purple orchids and orange marigolds I throw into the sea at dawn.